Skip to main content

 Electricity Sector

-In line with Qatar National Vision (QNV 2030), National Development Strategy (QNDS2 2018-2022) and guidelines issued by the government with the passage of time, KAHRAMAA continues its transformational journey for the development of the electricity sector over the years.
-KAHRAMAA aims major expansion of the electricity network to meet rapidly growing demand.
+In line with Qatar National Vision 2030, Third National Development Strategy (2024-2030), and guidelines issued by the government, KAHRAMAA continues its transformational journey for the development of the electricity sector over the years.
+KAHRAMAA aims for major expansion of the electricity network to meet rapidly growing demand.
 Following achievements highlight the developments of the electricity sector of KAHRAMAA:

 Generation and Substations